Summit Homes for Sale

-You'll find homes in Summit dating back to the early 1900s up to modern designs today, however, most homes date back to about the 1930s to 1960s.
-Lush landscaping, mature trees, tutor and Victorian-style homes are abundant in Summit New Jersey.
+You'll find homes in Summit dating back to the early 1900s up to modern designs, however, most homes date back to the 1930s to 1960s.
+Lush landscaping, mature trees, and tutor and Victorian-style homes are abundant in Summit, New Jersey.

-For more information on homes for sale in Summit NJ, contact our office below.
-We'd love to provide you with a personal tour of any active listing in this area or list of similar properties for sale throughout Union, Essex, and Morris County New Jersey.
+For more information on homes for sale in Summit, NJ, contact our office below.
+We'd love to provide you with a personal tour of any active listing in this area or a list of similar properties for sale throughout Union, Essex, and Morris County New Jersey.